 You may wonder how they could all have the same name.
 Of course they don’t have the same name.
 They didn’t even know I was asking their name.
 They were merely saying that they didn’t speak English.
-“Ingmon” is the word for “English.”
 But Ingmon stuck and Ingmon it is.
 To keep things simple, whenever I refer to Ingmon, it’s Ingmon 1.
 I see her every day now.
 Once I realized I liked her the best, I got rid of the other two.
 Occasionally I sacrifice a new Ingmon to the variety god, but mostly it’s good old Ingmon 1.

 To take someone at face value is the utmost form of naivety.
-We appropriately respond to a statement or query by anticipating what the person is really getting at, despite what they say.
-The run of daily communication that goes on everywhere relies not on words but visual signs — clothing, posture, facial expression, eye contact — to ferret out the truth.
-Except for the most essential requests for tangible information, spoken words are superfluous — and therefore suspicious.
+We appropriately respond to a statement or query by anticipating what the person is really getting at, despite what he or she says.
+The run of daily communication that goes on everywhere relies not on words but visual signs—clothing, posture, facial expression, eye contact—to ferret out the truth.
+Except for the most essential requests for tangible information, spoken words are superfluous—and therefore suspicious.
 The more fluent I might have become in Cantonese, the more suspicious they would be.

 As things stand, I can’t complain.
 Indeed, I am at a loss as to why they are so damn nice.
 I have the following theory.
 Whenever someone mentions the weather, or compliments your clothes, or asks how you’ve been doing lately, there is usually an ulterior motive: to groom you, to get you into bed, to use you for something.
 This is not necessarily a bad thing.
 What’s wrong with people wanting to sleep with you or seek financial protection in you or get crucial information out of you?
-You can profit from them in other ways in turn.
-And aren’t we morally obliged to provide these things if we can?
+You can profit from them too.
+Aren’t we morally obliged to provide these things if we can?
 Why horde something we have if someone else can make good use of it, whether it’s our money, our knowledge, or our body?
-The strongest relationships are those in which people use each other in so many ways they become indispensable to one another.
+I would even argue that the strongest relationships are those in which people use each other in so many ways they become indispensable to each other.

 If I were fluent in their language, they might assume nefarious intentions.
 They might think my odd preference for rotating several Ingmons, for instance, was to glean information out of them, to spy.
-Alternatively (which is just as likely), let’s say that they did not assume any nefarious intentions.
-We still need to get them past the presumption of double meaning that seems to rule Chinese interactions, according to my experience so far.
+Alternatively (which is just as likely), let’s say they didn’t assume any nefarious intentions.
+We still need to get them past the presumption of double meaning that rules Chinese interactions, according to my experience.
 As stated, nothing you say is ever taken at face value.
 If I had been able to tell them in perfect Cantonese would they mind rotating several of the girls so that I could get to know them, they would have been just as mystified as when I struggled to explain this without a word of the language.
 Their initial interpretation would be it was my polite way of saying I wasn’t satisfied with their caliber of masseuse.
-When I then correct this by reiterating my wish for the same three or four girls, not an endless string of them, they would again read this as another polite rationalization of my desire for an endless string of girls.
-The more I denied wanting many girls, the more impressed they’d be with my mastery of the politeness routines of their language.
-The more convinced they’d be of my unstated desire for an infinite series of girls, which I was too shy to request openly (for what man doesn’t secretly want many girls?).
+When I then correct this by reiterating my wish for the same three or four girls, not an endless string of them, they would again read this as another polite rationalization of my desire, on the contrary, for an endless string of girls.
+The more I denied wanting many girls, the more impressed they’d be with my apparent mastery of the politeness routines of their language; the more convinced they’d be of my unstated desire for an infinite series of girls, which I was too shy to request openly (for what man doesn’t secretly want many girls?).
 I would either be a monogamist or a full-blown polygamist, and there is no allowance for intermediate options.